rmdth/auto-claim-mudae-self-bot/README.md

 - `wished_rolls`: Characters to always claim. _Case sensitive_.
 - `wished_series`: Series to always claim. _Case sensitive_.
 - `wished_kakera`: Kakera colors to click [Might not work since it's not tested] (`"kakera"` means any color leave it as it is if you want that ELSE add the color initial in uppercase.
 Example: `kakeraO` for orange). [reference](https://mudae.fandom.com/wiki/Kakera) _Case sensitive_.

+## Known Issues

+- I don't participate in big servers, so:
+  - You can't really be sure if you claimed kakera.
+  - When claiming $dk it may think it claimed it since the verification looks if the content contains "$dk" and doesn't have (not) "!"

+## Notes

+- I don't really use github.
+I'm a new programmer who wants to be a great one so any criticism is welcome.
+- tested using python 3.14, it may not work for older versions
+- This project was heavily inspired by this deprecated [one](https://github.com/vivinano/MudaeAutoBot).
+- Tested in private servers with a few players.
+- You need to have rt unlocked.
+- $togglerolls must be disabled and $togglebutton enabled

 ## Contributions